fatimaiqbal02/operating-systems/README.md

 # Operating Systems
 Welcome to my Operating Systems repository!

- # <h3>Introduction</h3>
+ ## Introduction
 This GitHub repository contains my practice codes during the 3rd semester of BSSE at COMSATS University Islamabad, Lahore Campus.
 You'll find implementations in C for Operating System Programming.
-From Shared Memory, Fork() call, exec() call, and Anonymous Pipes, NamedPipes to Semaphores (system V), Philospher-Dining Problem, Sockets and concept of LittleIndian and BigIndian, I have delved deep into these concepts to gain hands-on experience.
+From Shared Memory, Fork() call, exec() call, and Anonymous Pipes, NamedPipes to Semaphores (System V), Philospher-Dining Problem, Sockets, and concepts of LittleIndian and BigIndian, I have delved deep into these concepts to gain hands-on experience.
-All the codes neat and are written in well organized manner.
+All the codes are neat and written in a well-organized manner.

-# <h3>Features</h3>
+## Features
 The repository includes implementations for the following Operating System concepts:

 - **Shared Memory:** Demonstrates inter-process communication using shared memory segments.